 - Closing arguments by each side: After all evidence has been presented to the jury, both parties will make closing arguments to persuade the jury to decide in their favor.

-- Jury instructions by the judge: After presentation of evidence, the judge will instruct the jury on how to reach their decision in the case and inform the jurors about the applicable laws and their responsibilities as jurors.
+- Jury instructions by the judge: After presentation of the evidence, the judge will instruct the jury on how to reach their decision in the case and inform the jurors about the applicable laws and their responsibilities as jurors.

 - Jury deliberation and the verdict: The jury will proceed to a room at court to discuss their decision.
 There's no time limit, but it usually takes several hours, if not several days, to reach a verdict.